The Suboccipital Muscles

 Suboccipital Muscles Trigger Point Treatment

-Biofreeze Pain Relieving Gel is an excellent pain-relieving gel and I recommend it for those who have sudden onset muscle pain or recent injuries.
-It is better than warm therapy gels and creams for recent injury muscle pain as it cools the area much like ice and does not promote swelling.
-Biofreeze is recommended for those who have had a recent neck injury or sudden onset pain.
-Rub Biofreeze into the upper back, shoulders, and into back of the neck going up to the base of the skull and over behind the ears.
-Highly recommended for early treatment of whiplash.
+Biofreeze Pain Relieving Gel is an excellent pain-relieving gel, and I recommend it for those who have sudden onset muscle pain or recent injuries.
+It is better than warm therapy gels and creams for recent injury pain as it cools the area much like ice and does not promote swelling.
+Biofreeze is recommended for those who have had a recent neck muscle injury, including whiplash or sudden onset pain.
+Rub Biofreeze into the upper back, shoulders, and back of the neck, going up to the skull base and over behind the ears.

-Sombra Warm Therapy Pain Relieving Gel is a pain-relieving gel that I use both personally and professionally in my massage therapy practice.
-Unlike other over the counter heating creams, it provides warmth without burning heat.
-It can help reduce tightness and pain in the back of the neck and the base of the skull often caused by the suboccipital muscles.
-Applying Sombra to the back of the neck, up behind the ears and along the base of the skull will help relax the muscles and provide pain relief.
+Sombra Warm Therapy Pain Relieving Gel is a pain-relieving gel that I use personally and professionally in my massage therapy practice.
+Unlike other over-the-counter heating creams, it provides warmth without burning heat.
+Applying Sombra to the back of the neck, up behind the ears, and along the skull base will help relax the muscles and provide pain relief.

 Interesting facts about the suboccipital muscles

-- It is often said that suboccipital pain feels like it is deep inside the head.
+- Suboccipital pain feels like it is deep inside the head.
 The pain is referred to as ‘ghost pain’ because the pain is hard to pin to a specific location and is hard to define.

 Clinical diagnoses to which the suboccipital muscles symptoms may contribute: